Collaboration & partnerships

 General Fusion is aiming to develop the world’s first commercially viable nuclear fusion power plant.
 Cenovus has been an investor in the company since around 2014.
 Once commercial, fusion energy can be produced on-demand, and helium gas is the only by-product.
 1 kg of fusion fuel can power 10,000 homes for one year and replace 55,000 barrels of oil, 6 million kgs of natural gas, or 10 million kgs of coal.
 Other notable investors include Bezos Expeditions (Jeff Bezos’s personal investment vehicle), BDC Capital and Sustainable Development Technology Canada, and several other venture funds.

-We are a founding partner in the Pathways initiative.
-The goal of this collaboration is to achieve net zero GHG emissions from the companies’ oil sands operations by 2050.
-The Pathways vision is supported by multiple parallel approaches – from electrification, fuel substitution and energy efficiency to carbon capture, process improvements and emerging technology.
+We are a founding partner in the Pathways Alliance, with the goal of decarbonizing our oil sands production to reach net zero by 2050.
+The Pathways' vision is supported by multiple approaches – including carbon capture and storage, electrification, fuel substitution and energy efficiency, process improvements and emerging technology.
 Learn more about this initiative.

 Petroleum Technology Alliance of Canada: We are also a member of PTAC, collaborating on the research and development of technology solutions for industry challenges such as environmental stewardship, operational efficiencies and cost reduction.